-He utilizes a statistical approach, which he dubbed as sabermetrics, in allusion to the Society for American Baseball Research, by which he scientifically analyzes baseball using numerical data to ascertain why teams win and lose.
+He utilizes a statistical approach, which he dubbed as sabermetrics, in allusion to the Society for American Baseball Research, by which he scientifically analyzes the game using numerical data to ascertain why teams win and lose.

 Rise to fame: Bill James Baseball Abstracts

-Undoubtedly a baseball analytics pioneer, James gained fame with his annual publication, “Baseball Abstracts” which projected analysed statistics of major leagues played each year.
-An obsessive fan and aspiring writer, he began writing articles about baseball in his twenties, presenting data and analyses scripted in a lively and witty style.
+Undoubtedly an analytics pioneer, he gained fame with his annual publication, “Baseball Abstracts” which projected analyzed statistics of major leagues played each year.
+An obsessive fan and aspiring writer, he began writing articles about the game in his twenties, presenting data and analyses scripted in a lively and witty style.

 Post “Baseball Abstracts” work

-James stopped writing the Abstracts attributing it to burnout and concerns about the number of relevant statistics and appropriate analyses on the market.
-He then published hardcover books about baseball history, which garnered good sales and received pleasant reviews.
+He stopped writing the Abstracts attributing it to burnout and concerns about the number of relevant statistics and appropriate analyses on the market.
+He then published hardcover books about the history of the game, which garnered good sales and received pleasant reviews.

-Bill James and the “sabermetrics”
+Bill James and the “sabermetrics” philosophy

 He has also been able to do what he does best through a huge online presence via his website “James Bill Online” where he propagates his statistical principles and analyses about baseball.

 Acceptance into mainstream baseball world

 The value of his scientific analyses and predictions placed him in the position of Baseball Operations Senior Advisor for the Boston Red Sox in 2002.
-During this period, James helped Boston win their first World Series championships since 1918.
+During this period, he helped Boston win their first World Series championships since 1918.

-What next for Bill James?
+What’s next for Bill James?

-Now that his stint with the Red Sox had come to an end, James noted that he shall be working on publishing his two books and maybe even consider writing numerous others.
+Now that his stint with the Red Sox had come to an end, he noted that he shall be working on publishing his two books and maybe even consider writing numerous others.
 He also stated that he was contemplating starting a TV project and added that he could probably get a dog, a bicycle, and make plans to travel more with his family.